tjl2/dockerize_phx/README.md

 ## Caveats

+When writing versions to the Dockerfile, we match whatever the currently installed Elixir version is.
+For the Phoenix version, we use whatever the version is in the current `Application`, or fall back to just grabbing the latest version from hex.pm.

 The alterations to the `dev.exs` file are fairly brittle regex replacements.
 If you have modified the structure of the config before running the mix task, it may not work as expected.

 ## Installation